Variation of Premises Licence/Club Premises Certificate

 Name of Premises: East of England Co-op Foodstore

-Postal Address of Premises (or description of premises): 51-53 Woodbridge Road East, Ipswich, Suffolk, IP4 5QN
+Postal Address of Premises (or description of premises): 34-36 Foxhall Road, Ipswich, Suffolk, IP3 8HL

-This application may be viewed at: Ipswich Borough Council, Grafton House, 15-17 Russell Road, Ipswich, IP1 2DE

 Representations must be made in writing to the attention of the Principal Licensing Officer, Licensing & Enforcement, Ipswich Borough Council (the Licensing Authority) at the above address, or by e-mail to licensingandenforcement@ipswich.gov.uk